Work with Universal Actions for Adaptive Cards

 refresh property is always automatically activated.
 There is no scale issue in Outlook because users view the card at different times.

 adaptiveCard/action invoke activity to understand what request must be made after

 adaptiveCard/action invoke activity

 Action.Execute is executed in the client, a new type of Invoke activity

 For more information, see request format and properties for a typical

 Next, you can apply backward compatibility to older clients across different platforms and make your Adaptive Card compatible.

-Universal Actions for Adaptive Cards allows you to set properties that enable backward compatibility with older versions of Outlook and Teams.
+Universal Actions for Adaptive Cards allow you to set properties that enable backward compatibility with older versions of Outlook and Teams.